 Is work Facilitation, is facilitation work?

 Experiential Facilitation is an intentional approach to facilitation based on the idea that people learn and change more from the process of working through problems and finding solutions than from being given answers and solutions….(Stanchfield 2007).

-- When you are with a group, and the activity is not going according to plan – what you do in that moment is facilitation.
+- When you are with a group, and the activity is not going according to plan – what you do at that moment is facilitation.

-- When you are leading an initiative and the expected outcomes are not happening – what you do in that moment is work.
+- When you are leading an initiative, and the expected outcomes are not happening – what you do at that moment is work.

 What you do in the moment that requires you to make a decision that is based upon your mental processing, the process by which you take information, pick it over, play with it, analyze it, put it together, reorganize it, judge and reason with it, make conclusions, plans and decisions, and take action makes your work as a facilitator valuable.